 Are you planning a trip to Walt Disney World in the summer?
 Find out my top Walt Disney World summer packing list essentials you need to bring to stay cool in the Florida heat.

-This Walt Disney World packing list post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Walt Disney World packing list post was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 One of the best times to visit Walt Disney World is the summer.
 I know, I know.
 I can feel the side eye-ing when I suggest someone visit Florida in the summer.
 But here’s why I recommend it: